MartinTheWeirdo/JamfProFlow/README.md

 The intended use case is Jamf's who need to quickly configure instances to test and demo our solutions without having to do repetitive data entry.

 ## These are not the droids you're looking for...
-This is an experimental project and intended only for test/demo setups.
-Most things are only partly implemented. **Never** use any API script or app with a production Jamf Pro instance unless you completely trust, understand, and test it extensively beforehand.
-This software reads and writes data using the Jamf Pro API.
-It makes it click-button easy to break... everything.
+This is beta software.
+Some things are only partly implemented and not tested in a wide variety of situations. **Never** use any API script or app with a production Jamf Pro instance unless you completely trust, understand, and test it extensively beforehand.
+API projects that write data using the Jamf Pro API make it single-click easy to break... everything.

 > Be careful!
 If you need to read data from a Jamf Pro instance that you do not intend to modify, _always_ use a read-only ("Auditor") user account.

 Better solution?

-> If you're looking for a good/simple utility for moving data in and out of Jamf Pro, take a look at the essential `https://jssmut.weebly.com/` and full-featured `https://github.com/jamf/JamfMigrator`.
-They handle the vast majority of what people need to do and have proven effective in real-world use.
-Plus they're well maintained and written in native Swift so they don't have any weird dependencies.
+> If you're looking for a good/simple utility for moving device data in and out of Jamf Pro, take a look at the essential `https://jssmut.weebly.com/` and the full-featured `https://github.com/jamf/JamfMigrator` Jamf Pro instance data migration utility. `https://github.com/jacobschultz/scout-public` is a super-cool approach to data aggregation.
+These solutions handle the majority of what people need to do and have proven effective in real-world use.
+Plus they're actively maintained.
+The first two are native Swift and the latter is a standard web stack so they don't have any odd-ball dependencies.

 ### License

 This project uses functions that are covered under commercial and open-source agreements from Apple, Jamf, git, 4D, php, and the Apache xerces C++ XML parser.
 Licensing for any underlying software, operating systems, or utilities are available separately from their respective owners.
-Jamf Pro customers can use this project with their test instances but it's not a Jamf product and not covered under any support agreement.
+Jamf Pro customers can use this project with their test instances but it's not a part of Jamf's product line and not covered under any support agreement.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OR SUPPORT OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.